Doktor Spira i Ljudska Bića

 Doktor Spira i Ljudska Bića (Доктор Спира и Људска Бића; trans.
 Doctor Spira and the Human Beings) were a Serbian new wave/alternative rock band from Belgrade.
 They were a prominent act of the Yugoslav new wave scene.

 Formed in the late 1970s by Dušan Mihajlović "Spira" (acoustic guitar, vocals), who had already gained prominence on the Yugoslav acoustic rock scene, Doktor Spira i Ljudska Bića were a part of the Yugoslav new wave scene.
-Despite Spirić's cult status on the Belgrade scene, Dijagnoza was refused by major Yugoslav record labels, so Mihajlović self-released the album in 1981.
-Doktor Spira i Ljudska Bića disbanded in 1985.
-A year later, the band's debut album was reissued by PGP-RTB, and in 1987 Mihajlović recorded another album, which remained unreleased until 2007.
-In 2007, the band's debut and previously unreleased second studio album were released together on the compilation album Arheološki artefakti tehnofilskih civilizacija prošlosti ili naučna fantastika kao žanr u umetničkim delima s kraja dvadesetog veka, and Doktor Spira i Ljudska Bića reunited for several live pefrormances.
+Despite Spira's cult status on the Belgrade scene, Dijagnoza was refused by major Yugoslav record labels, so Mihajlović self-released the album in 1981.
+The band's debut album was reissued by PGP-RTB, and in 1987 with an extended line-up and a number of guests they recorded the double album "Dizajn za stvarni svet" ("Design for the real world"), which remained unreleased until 2007.
+The band stopped performing in near the end of 1987 and Spira moved to London, Unioted Kingdom.
+In 2007, the band's debut and previously unreleased second studio album were released together on the CD compilation album Arheološki artefakti tehnofilskih civilizacija prošlosti ili naučna fantastika kao žanr u umetničkim delima s kraja dvadesetog veka, and Doktor Spira i Ljudska Bića in the new line-up performed in Pozorište na Terazijama.
+In November 2023 with a new line-up consisting of the youngest generation of Beograd's jazz musicians Spira triumphantly returned to performing with a concert in Beograd's Zappa Baza to promote vinyl re-release of "Dijagnoza" and final release on vinyl of "Dizajn za stvarni svet".
+In May 2024 the bend returned to Zappa Baza for another high-energy concert.

 History

-Spirić's early career, band formation (1972–1979)
+Spira's early career, band formation (1972–1979)

-The singer-songwriter Dušan Mihajlović "Spira" started his musical career during the late 1972 in an acoustic rock duo called Mira i Spira (Mira and Spira), featuring Spirić on guitar and vocals and Mirjana "Mira" Marković on vocals.
+The singer-songwriter Dušan Mihajlović "Spira" started his musical career during the late 1972 in an acoustic rock duo called Mira i Spira (Mira and Spira), featuring Spira on guitar and vocals and Mirjana "Mira" Marković on vocals.
 After a series of performances on Belgrade happenings and concerts, especially the ones organized by Pop Mašina members in the Belgrade Sports Hall, Mihajlović achieved a major affirmation after the inclusion of his song "Prvi sneg" ("The First Snow") into the repertoire of the acoustic rock band Suncokret, being eventually released on their debut album Moje bube (My Bugs) in 1977.

 During the late 1970s, Mihajlović had given up the acoustic sound, turning towards the current trends of the time, the upcoming new wave music, forming the band Doktor Spira i Ljudska Bića, which in its initial period had changed numerous lineups.